 The Gardens

-The Gardens opened in 1979 with a prominent vision in mind, to have a public demonstration garden and a center of horticultural education, celebrating the importance of plants in a sustainable world.
+The Gardens opened in 1979 with a prominent vision in mind: to create a public garden and a center for horticultural education that celebrates the importance of plants in a sustainable world.

 HCP was named Canada's Garden of the year in 2017.